nhirokinet/fuzetsu/README.md

-you need to install lxc
+- You need to install lxc.
+- Installing this package makes it difficult to use lxc on the host for different purpose.

 ```
-sudo useradd flamehaze
+sudo apt install make lxc
 sudo make install
 sudo make lxc
 ```

-developed and tested under Ubuntu 16.04
+Developed and tested under Ubuntu 16.04.
+Installing on Ubuntu 14.04 may lead to some problem.